EFL - ESL activities and games for expressing ability and possibility

 6. It's raining fish in the street.

-Each group has to make a deductive sentence for each scenario that explains what could have/might have happened.
+The groups then have to create a deductive sentence for each scenario that explains what could have/might have happened.

 Discuss and debate

-You should be able to stimulate some interesting debate with this ESL speaking activity.
-In groups of three or four, students will discuss the following:
+In groups of three or four, tell your students to discuss the following:

 Do you think it's possible to: